cheind/inpaint/README.md

 While inpainting refers to restoring rather small regions such as scratches and other video artefacts, image completion deals with removal / restoring of large image parts.

-**Inpaint** focuses on the task of object removal and is therefore optimized to work with larger areas of reconstruction.
+**Inpaint** focuses on the task of object removal and is therefore optimized to work with large areas of reconstruction.
 Below is a side-by-side view of two images.
 On the left the original image, on the right the modified image as produced by **Inpaint**, after the user selected the rope to be removed.

 | Original        | Inpainted     |
 | :-------------: |:-------------:|